MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/customize-the-track-regarding-card.md

 An app maker can modify the columns on a contact card that is used to track an email or appointment using [**Set Regarding**](user/track-message-or-appointment.md).

-To change the columns on a contact card you need to modify the **App for Outlook Contact Card** form.
+To modify these columns, an app  maker needs to edit the **App for Outlook Contact Card** form.

 In the example below, the **App for Outlook Contact Card** form has three columns titled **Job Title**, **Business Phone**, and **Mobile Phone**.
 These are also the same columns a user sees on the contact card.